Riick370/QueueStats/README.md

 In FreePBX:
 Admin>Module Admin> Make sure PHPAGI Config module is installed.
 If not, install it.

 Goto Settings>Asterisk Manager Users> Add Manager with a name like queuestats and a complex password.
-Read all.
+Read/Write all.
 Submit changes.

 Goto Settings>PHPAGI Config> under Asterisk API settings Choose Manager:  queuestats.
 Submit changes.